-- Part of the pilgrimage sees them running between two hills, shaking their shoulders, seven times in imitation of Hagar frantic at being lost in the desert.
+- Part of the pilgrimage sees them running between two hills, shaking their shoulder, seven times in imitation of Hagar, frantic at being lost in the desert.

 This along with prayers, teaching, fasting and almsgiving make up their religious pilgrimage to Mecca.

 4. Another interesting thing about this story is that it reveals to us another "type".

 A type is a person, place, thing, or situation that prepares us for a person, place, thing or situation that God wants to reveal to us in complete truth.
 For example: the ark = the church.

 Hagar and her actions do not signify anything for us as Christians but her relationship with Sarah is a type for another more important and ongoing relationship and that is the conflicting correlation between the principle of law and the principle of grace, and the results of each.

 21Tell me, you who want to be under law, do you not listen to the law?
 22For it is written that Abraham had two sons, one by the bondwoman and one by the free woman.
 23But the son by the bondwoman was born according to the flesh, and the son by the free woman through the promise.
 24This is allegorically speaking, for these women are two covenants: one proceeding from Mount Sinai bearing children who are to be slaves; she is Hagar.
 25Now this Hagar is Mount Sinai in Arabia and corresponds to the present Jerusalem, for she is in slavery with her children.
 26But the Jerusalem above is free; she is our mother.
 27For it is written,